Helen Shivers

 Helen Shivers is a fictional character in the I Know What You Did Last Summer franchise.
 She was created by American writer Lois Duncan and originates from Duncan's 1973 suspense novel I Know What You Did Last Summer as a young woman involved in a hit and run accident.
-In this version, she is known as Helen Rivers.

-She was portrayed by actress Sarah Michelle Gellar in the Kevin Williamson scripted feature film I Know What You Did Last Summer (1997) as the Croaker Queen of the Southport 1996 Beauty Pageant.
+In the novel, she is known as Helen Rivers.
+She is portrayed by actress Sarah Michelle Gellar in the Kevin Williamson scripted feature film I Know What You Did Last Summer (1997) as the Croaker Queen of the Southport Beauty Pageant.
 Her chase sequence with the killer of the film has been deemed iconic and has been described as toying with the audience's expectations.
+Gellar briefly reprises the role in 2025 in the fourth installment of the franchise during a dream sequence.

-While the film itself received mixed reviews, Gellar's performance was met with critical acclaim and the character has obtained a cult following in recent years.
-In 2018, she was portrayed by Greer Grammer in the musical parody I Know What You Did Last Summer: The Unauthorized Musical that premiered at the El Cid in Los Angeles.
+For her performance, she was portrayed in 2018 by Greer Grammer in the musical parody I Know What You Did Last Summer: The Unauthorized Musical that premiered at the El Cid in Los Angeles.
 The character is particularly notable for challenging horror film tropes of the time, in which the characters (in most cases teenage victims) were left underdeveloped and without a substantial story arc.
-Helen’s storyline has often been referred to as a highlight of the film.